Theory of supply chains: a working capital approach

 Abstract

 This paper presents a "time-to-build" theory of supply chains which implies a key role for the financing of working capital as a determinant of supply chain length.
-We apply our theory to offshoring and trade, where firms strike a balance between the productivity gain due to offshoring against the greater financial cost due to longer supply chains.
-In equilibrium, the ratio of trade to GDP, inventories and productivity are procyclical and closely track financial conditions.
+We apply our theory to global value chains (GVCs) and trade, where firms strike a balance between the productivity gain from longer GVCs against the greater financial cost due to longer supply chains.
+In equilibrium, we show the duality between GVC length and financial conditions, where more accommodative financial conditions are associated with longer GVCs.

 JEL classification: F23, F36, G15, G21, L23